kvz/environmental/README.md

 source envs/development.sh && node myapp.js
 ```

-Inside your source you can obviously just access `process.env.TLS_REDIS_HOST`, but **Environmental** also provides some syntactic sugar so you could type `config.redis.host` instead.
+Inside your source you can obviously just access `process.env.MYAPP_REDIS_HOST`, but **Environmental** also provides some syntactic sugar so you could type `config.redis.host` instead.
 Here's how:

 ```javascript
 var Environmental = require ('environmental');